rajnesh0409/nodejs-jwt-auth-apis/README.md

-# NodeJS, MongoDB, JWT authentication, CRUD operations, API testing with Mocha and Chai
+# NodeJS, MongoDB, JWT authentication, CRUD operations, REST API testing with Mocha and Chai

+# Feature implemented

+- Develop REST APIS with basic CRUD operations.
+- Implement JWT authentication mechanism to secure APIs.
+- REST APIs BDD testing.

+# Technical implementation

+- Build directory structure on top of expressJS framework to get started.
+- Below is the list of some essential npm packages used in this project

+    - "bcryptjs": "^2.4.3" - use to hash and compare passwords
+    - "jsonwebtoken": "^8.5.1" - create and verify JWT tokens
+    - "mongoose": "^5.11.8" - write mongoDB queries
+    - "uuid": "^8.3.2" - create unique ids

-- MongodB database connectivity
+- Test database connectivity.
-- Collection creation and schemas building
+- MongoDB collection creation and schemas building
-- Mongoose CRUD queries
+- Write mongoose CRUD queries.
-- JWT authentication and authorization
+- Protect REST APIs with JWT.
-- REST APIs BDD testing with MOCHA framework and CHAI assertion library with SHOULD interface
+- Write test cases with the help of MOCHA framework and CHAI assertion library with SHOULD interface.

 # CRUD Operations

-- signUp: (CREATE) (POST)
+- signUp API: (POST)

 Check email and userId duplication in records and registered users

-- signIn: (POST)
+- signIn API: (POST)

-Find username in database, if it exists compare the passwords using bcrypt, if it is correct then generate a token using jsonwebtoken and return user information & access Token.
+Find username in database, if user exists, compare the passwords using bcrypt, if it is correct then, generate a token using jsonwebtoken and return user information & access Token.

-- getUsersList (READ) (GET)
+- getUsersList (GET)

 Get all users list

-- getUsersByID (READ) (GET)
+- getUsersByID (GET)

 Get specific user details

-- UpdateUser (UPDATE) (PUT)
+- updateUser (PUT)

 Update specific user details

-- DeleteUser (DELETE) (DELETE)
+- deleteUser (DELETE)

 Delete specific user